Ultimate Beginners Guide to Flying Drones, Start Flying Today!

 There are many different flight modes (stabilization modes) for a quadcopters, depending on the kind of quadcopter or flight controller.
 The most common flight modes being rate mode (aka manual mode or acro mode in KK2 boards), Self-level mode (aka horizon mode in multiwii, Naze32), Attitude mode, GPS hold (aka Loiter mode) and so on.

-However I still recommend new people to try self-level mode first, to build up experience and confidence.
+However I still recommend that beginners try self-level mode first, to build up experience and confidence.
 Manual mode can be very hard to control for someone just beginning to fly.
 Most cheap nano quads come with self-level mode, some even have the optional rate mode available.

-Here we begin talking about how to actually fly the quadcopter.
+Here we begin talking about how to fly a drone.
 First, here are some safety rules.

 - Pick a nice day with no wind.